vifreefly/procsd/README.md

 ```

 Why?
 For example default Ruby on Rails application server [Puma](http://puma.io/) supports [Phased or Rolling restart](https://github.com/puma/puma/blob/master/docs/restart.md#normal-vs-hot-vs-phased-restart) feature.
 If you provide separate `ExecReload`command for a process, then this command will be called while executing `$ procsd restart` by systemd instead of just killing and starting process again.

+* If you use Nginx integration but default Nginx requests timeout (60s) is too small for you, [you can set a custom timeout](https://serverfault.com/a/777753) in the global Nginx config.

 ## Capistrano integration